-At the start of the summer, many - if not all - expected Manchester United to pay big money to add an exciting, young, right-sided attacker to their squad before the end of the transfer window.
+At the start of the summer, many – if not all – Manchester United fans expected the club to pay big money to sign an exciting, young, right-sided attacker before the end of the transfer window.

 The club's long-standing interest in Jadon Sancho meant that a feeling of inevitability surrounded the future of the England international, and though negotiations with Borussia Dortmund were unlikely to be easy, it was always believed that United would get their man.